San Francisco Volcano, Catamarca, Argentina

 - Personal Accident Insurance

-- Transfers from your hometown to La Rioja (round trip)
+- Transfers from your city of origin to La Rioja (round trip)

-- Pre- or post-expedition accommodations outside the itinerary
+- Accommodation before or after the expedition outside the itinerary

-- Assistant guide in case of 3 or fewer members (optional)
+- Assistant guide if there are 3 or fewer members (optional)

 - Alcoholic beverages or personal extras in shelters or hotels